 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: "The Baby Mine Project" was the project that I was most proud to contribute to because regardless of it's GRAMMY nomination, from the very beginning of the project I knew that it's intentions were so much bigger and more meaningful than any accolade.
+A: "The Baby Mine Project" was the project that I was most proud to contribute to because regardless of winning a NAPPA Award, from the very beginning of the project I knew that it's intentions were so much bigger and more meaningful than any accolade.
 This nonprofit, children's album comes directly from the hearts of David Shipman and Aaron Safer.
 David's volunteer work in multiple parts of Africa allowed him to develop an especially tight bond with many orphaned children that ultimately led to him helping with education programs, creating documentaries for village fundraising and building a protective wall around the village orphanage.
 David and Aaron decided to pursue "The Baby Mine Project: A Lullaby Collection" in order to create a soundtrack of classic children's songs in a lullaby format for orphaned and hospitalized children.
 I was brought onto the project by GRAMMY-nominated engineer/producer Chris Jay, as an Assistant Engineer.
 My roles consisted of setting up recording sessions, experimenting with microphone polar patterns, builds, and micing techniques, operating Pro Tools for portions of the recording and editing processes, vocal tuning, striking sessions, and providing my input on the project's sonic footprint.

 Q: What are you working on at the moment?